Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

 where $s_L(j)$ and $s_L(j)$ are set equal to 1 and 0, respectively, if the infimum or supremum in (\ref{eq: p_1}) are taken over the empty set.
 Thus, by Theorem \ref{theorem:2} we can construct the finite-sample valid $p$-values

 for testing the null hypothesis $\pi = \pi_0$.
-Hence, the resultant finite-sample valid interval with nominal coverage $1-\alpha$ takes the form
+Hence, the resultant finite-sample valid interval with nominal coverage $1-\alpha$ takes the form $ \left\{\pi_0 : \tilde{q}_{L,\pi_0,I_{1-\gamma}} \geq \alpha/2 \quad\text{and}\quad \tilde{q}_{U,\pi_0,I_{1-\gamma}} \geq \alpha/2 \right\}. $

 This approach is closely related to the method developed in \cite{cai2020exact}, though there are some differences.
-Roughly, \cite{cai2020exact} compute $p$-values for test of the null hypothesis $\pi = \pi_0$ with the parametric bootstrap using the particular choice of test statistic $\tilde{\pi}_n$ at each point of a grid spanning a confidence region for the nuisance parameter, although the exact specification of their procedure differs from our own.
+Roughly, \cite{cai2020exact} compute $p$-values for test of the null hypothesis $\pi = \pi_0$ with the parametric bootstrap using the particular choice of test statistic $\tilde{\pi}_n$ at each point of a grid spanning a confidence region for the nuisance parameter.
 Their construction begins by constructing a joint confidence region for all three parameters, while our approach proceeds from a smaller initial region for just $p_1$ and $p_3$.
 We make an additional correction for a grid approximation to the nuisance space, which allows us to ensure finite-sample validity.
-Finally, their construction does not guarantee that the resulting intervals are equi-tailed.
+Their construction does not guarantee that the resulting intervals are equi-tailed.